BeChris100/osintgram4j/README.md

 ---

-## Notice of the Agreements
-If you have noticed the [Agreements file](AGREEMENTS.md) already sitting here, it means that Data Collection will be enforced.
-Keynote here, "will be".
-That means that it is not enforced yet.
-I can speculate that either later this year, or next year, this feature will be enforced.

-Why am I doing this?
-Because I strongly believe that as soon as this project is finished, people will use it for either malicious purposes, such as Information Gathering that might turn into spreading Malware or doing Phishing attacks, or for Spying purposes.
-Let me refrain, I am not responsible for what you do.
-If you are willing to risk yourself for any malicious purposes, and I get contacted about your wrongdoings, you have the high risk of your account being suspended and have the possibility of going to jail.
-Therefore, use this Software with legal mindset.

----

 ## Disclaimer
 This software, OSINTgram (OSINT for Instagram), is indented for legitimate and ethical use only.
 Me, [the developer](https://github.com/Datalux) and other